2025–26 Liga I: Teams relegated to Liga II

 Gloria Buzău became the first team to be relegated after suffering a narrow defeat to Farul Constanța on 4 May 2025.
 This result ended Gloria Buzău's time in Liga I for one season.

 Sepsi OSK became the second team to be relegated after suffering a defeat to Unirea Slobozia on 18 May 2025.
 This result ended Sepsi's time in Liga I for eight seasons.

 Politehnica Iași became the third team to be relegated after defeat to Metaloglobus București 2–1 on aggregate in the promotion/relegation play-off round on 1 June 2025.
-This result ended Iasi's time in Liga I for two seasons.
+This result ended Iași's time in Liga I for two seasons.

 Teams

 Changes

 The following teams changed division since the 2024–25 season.